bennypowers/bennypowers.dev/posts/2024-05-01-import-maps-cross-team-collaboration.md

 3. establish a release schedule for major version updates, with lead time for teams to adapt their code.

 It's important to recognize that **import maps don't have to be the same across an entire domain**.
 Each page can have it's own import map, so pages which don't dynamically load up content from the third sphere have a smaller surface area for disagreement between teams.
 Second-sphere teams that want to customize the import map on a given page can put in a request with admins, or admins might provide a per-page escape hatch (think CMS content knob) for app teams to override or customize the domain-wide import map.
 Tools like the `@jspm/generator` package help admins the manage dependencies within each page's import map.

+This means that third-sphere teams only have to go one organizational level up (to the page owners) in order to solve their dependency issue, rather than having to go two levels up to the domain admins.

 ## Potential Problems